Are you interest in learning how to season a turkey with the best seasoning and spices for the ultimate holiday meal? Here’s how to do it right.

 We all love seeing a festive dinner on our dinner table during the holidays.
 Now, if you want to cook a delicious turkey, you need to spend some time preparing it.
 A turkey should never be cooked with salt, pepper, and butter only.
 Common’!
 Take time to live; take time to prepare meals that are healthy and full of wonderful flavors.
 Trust me; you will enjoy it.

-The word formal is a word you should ignore totally when cooking during the holidays.
+The word formal is a word you should ignore when cooking during the holidays.
 I like the word fancy!
 Much more exciting and full of surprises.
 It just sounds better for a wonderful dinner at home with family and friends.

 When thinking about the word formal, it automatically comes with a reaction – worrying about spending too much money.
 Fancy is defined by how you make it happened, in my opinion.

 If you’re thinking about buying an expensive turkey, don’t.
-If you do not celebrate or celebrate Thanksgiving, here’s the secret: turkeys are much cheaper after Thanksgiving and even 2 days prior.
+If you do not celebrate or celebrate Thanksgiving, here’s the secret: turkeys are much cheaper after Thanksgiving and even two days prior.
 You can still make it for Christmas.

 Now, if you’re thinking about how the heck am I going to season this bird, don’t worry.
 We need to go through a few steps before we get to seasoning.

-What is all the fuss about proper seasoning
+What is all the fuss about proper seasoning to season a turkey

 It is always about the way you season your food – the simplicity for enjoyment.